tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 2.3 Reading Test Descriptors (non-normative)

-The Tests defined in BDQ Core are described in the [BDQ Core Tests Quick Reference Guide](../../terms/bdqcore/index.md), with more detail in the [bdqcore term-list](../../list/bdqcore/index.md) document.
+The Tests defined in BDQ Core are described in the [BDQ Core Tests Quick Reference Guide](../../terms/bdqcore/index.md), with more detail in the [BDQ Core Tests and Assertions List of Terms](../../list/bdqcore/index.md).
 Also for the convenience of implementers a [CSV file of just the SingleRecord tests](../../dist/bdqcore_singlerecord_tests_current.csv) is available.
 Viewing the data in this file in a spreadsheet program can be an effective way to examine and compare the descriptions of the tests.

 #### 2.3.1 Key Parts of a Test Descriptor

 The descriptions of the tests are complex.
 The following are the most important terms to understand for implementation:

 - term_LocalName, the machine readable identifier for the test, in the form of a UUID, this can be used for software to locate test implementations.
-- Label, a human readable identifier for the test, e.g. `VALIDATION_COUNTRYCODE_STANDARD` (rdfs:label on instances of Validation, Amendment, Measure, Issue).
+- Label, a human readable identifier for the test, e.g., `VALIDATION_COUNTRYCODE_STANDARD` (rdfs:label on instances of Validation, Amendment, Measure, Issue).
 - specification - expected response, the description of the expected behavior of a test implementation (bdqffdq:hasExpectedResponse).
 - specification - authorities/defaults, information about source authorities and parameters listed in the expected response, including default values for parameters (bdqffdq:hasAuthoritiesDefaults).
 - information elements - the inputs to the test (Information Elements ActedUpon and Consulted).